mikke89/RmlUiDoc/pages/faq.md

 my_document->ReloadStyleSheet();
 ```

 This only reloads the style sheet(s) applied to the current document, while keeping the document structure and its state intact.
 This also updates styles declared in the header, but notably *not* styles declared inline using the element attribute `style`{:.attr}.
 You might want to call this automatically for visible documents any time `.rcss` files are changed.
+This call automatically clears any cache first.

 Finally, the following function may be helpful while editing textures,
 ```cpp